rage/java-programming-fall-19/data/part-4/3-files-and-reading-data.md

 </text-box>

 <!-- ## Lukeminen tiedostosta -->

-## Reading from a file
+## Reading From a File

 <!-- **Tiedoston lukeminen** tapahtuu Scanner-luokan avulla.
 Kun Scanner-luokan avulla halutaan lukea tiedosto, annetaan luokan konstruktorille parametrina polku luettavaan tiedostoon.
 Polku saadaan Javan valmiilla `Paths.get`-komennolla, jolle annetaan parametrina merkkijonomuotoinen tiedoston nimi: `Paths.get("tiedostonnimi.paate")`. -->

 **Reading a file** is done using the Scanner-class.
 When we want to read a file using the Scanner-class we give the path for the file we want to read as a parameter to the constructor of the class.
-The path can be acquired using Java's `Paths-get`-command, which is given the file's name in the format of a string as a parameter: `Paths.get("filename.extension")`.
+The path to the file can be acquired using Java's `Paths.get` command, which is given the file's name in string format as a parameter: `Paths.get("filename.extension")`.

 <!-- Kun tiedostoa lukeva `Scanner`-olio on luotu, tiedoston lukeminen tapahtuu while-toistolauseella.
 Lukemista jatketaan kunnes kaikki tiedoston rivit on luettu, eli kunnes tiedostossa ei ole enää luettavia rivejä.
 Tiedostoja lukiessa voidaan kohdata virhetilanne, joten tiedoston lukeminen vaatii erillisen "yrittämisen" (`try`) sekä mahdollisen virheen kiinnioton (`catch`).
 Palaamme virhetilanteiden käsittelyyn kurssilla myöhemmin. -->

-When the `Scanner`-object for reading the file has been created the reading of the file proceeds using a while-loop.
-The reading continues until all the lines of the file have been read.
-In other words, when there are no more lines to read.
-While reading files one may encounter errors, which means reading a file requires a separate "trying" (`try`) as well catching a possible error (`catch`).
-We will get back to the topic of error handling later.
+When the `Scanner`-object that reads the file has been created, the file can be read using a while-loop.
+The reading continues until all the lines of the file have been read, i.e., until the scanner finds no more lines to read.
+The reading of a file may result in an error situation, and for this reason the process requires a seperate (`try`) as well as a (`catch`) to catch any possible errors.
+We'll return to the topic of error handling later.

 <!-- ```java
 // alkuun